 Click here to return to the main FAQ page.

 See this page.
-Note that it is your responsibility to look after your license key and I do not promise to reissue them if lost.
+Note that it is your responsibility to look after your license key and we do not promise to reissue them if lost.

 Please see the "Tracking Your Order" section near the bottom of the "Buy" page.

 When you buy Transcribe! you receive a license key by email.
 You should copy

 the key into Transcribe! itself, so that Transcribe! knows it has been paid for.

 Your License Key for Transcribe! is about 20 four-character groups of cryptic text.
 The instructions for using it were in the email when you received the key.
 Here they are again, in case you have the key but have lost the email.

 First make sure you have downloaded Transcribe! from the download page and install it in accordance with the instructions on that page (you don't need a license key for this).

 Launch Transcribe! and in the 'License Information' dialog press the 'License Key Info' button, then the 'Enter new license key' button.
 Use copy and paste to copy the license key into the box.
 It doesn't matter if you copy any extra spaces or blank lines because they will be ignored.

 Don't try to re-type the key by hand - people often make mistakes.
 If you're not sure how to copy and paste, or if the key doesn't seem to be working, then see the queries just below.

 The email you receive when you buy Transcribe! has your License Key (about 80 characters, in